fieldtrip/website/workshop/neuroimaging2-2425/sr2.md

 zero; that is because computers have a limited numerical precision._**

-In order to emulate the situation that occurs just when the data has been recorded, we need to re-reference these data.
+In order to emulate the situation that occurs just when the data has been recorded, we need to rereference these data.
 As the reference we pick a channel at the back of the head, just posterior of where the negativity has its maximum.

 As before, we can visualize the topography of the activity at any time point,